The Emergency (India): Laws, human rights and elections

 Elections for the Parliament and state governments were postponed.
 Gandhi and her parliamentary majorities could rewrite the nation's laws since her Congress party had the required mandate to do so – a two-thirds majority in the Parliament.
 And when she felt the existing laws were 'too slow', she got the President to issue 'Ordinances' – a law-making power in times of urgency, invoked sparingly – completely bypassing the Parliament, allowing her to rule by decree.
-Additionally, she had little trouble amending the Constitution that exonerated her from any culpability in her election-fraud case, imposing President's Rule in Gujarat and Tamil Nadu, where anti-Indira parties held a majority (state legislatures were thereby dissolved and suspended indefinitely), and jailing thousands of opponents.
+Additionally, she amended the constitution, exonerating her from any culpability in her election-fraud case, imposed President's Rule in Gujarat and Tamil Nadu, where anti-Indira parties had held a majority (state legislatures were thereby dissolved and suspended indefinitely), and jailed thousands of opponents.
 The 42nd Amendment, which brought about extensive changes to the letter and spirit of the Constitution, is one of the lasting legacies of the Emergency.
 In the conclusion of his Making of India's Constitution, Justice Khanna writes:

 If the Indian constitution is our heritage bequeathed to us by our founding fathers, no less are we, the people of India, the trustees, and custodians of the values which pulsate within its provisions!
 A constitution is not a parchment of paper, it is a way of life and has to be lived up to.
 Eternal vigilance is the price of liberty and in the final analysis, its only keepers are the people.
 The imbecility of men, history teaches us, always invites the impudence of power.

-A fallout of the Emergency era was the Supreme Court laid down that, although the Constitution is amenable to amendments (as abused by Indira Gandhi), changes that tinker with its basic structure cannot be made by the Parliament (see Kesavananda Bharati v.
+A fallout of the Emergency era was the Supreme Court decision that although the Constitution is amenable to amendments, changes that tinker with its basic structure cannot be made by the Parliament (see Kesavananda Bharati v.
 State of Kerala).

 In the Rajan case, P. Rajan of the Regional Engineering College, Calicut, was arrested by the police in Kerala on 1 March 1976, tortured in custody until he died and then his body was disposed of and was never recovered.
 The facts of this incident came out owing to a habeas corpus suit filed in the Kerala High Court.

-Many cases where teens were arrested and imprisoned have come to light, one such example is of Dilip Sharma who aged 16 was arrested and imprisoned for over 11 months.
+Many cases where teens were arrested and imprisoned have come to light, one such example is of Dilip Sharma who, at age 16, was arrested and imprisoned for over 11 months.
 He was released based on Patna High Court's judgment on 29 July 1976.